AndrewRedican/mitsuketa/CONTRIBUTING.md

     - [ ] Comment on the PR "Can you please add tests for this code to `test_blah.py`", or...
     - [ ] Write the tests yourself.

 - [ ] Do the tests pass for all of the following?
-If not, write a note in the PR, or fix them yourself.
+If not, write a note in the PR, or fix them yourself. [**Read about testing**](https://github.com/AndrewRedican/mitsuketa/wiki/How-to-Create-and-Run-Tests)

     - [ ] *Outlines have not been defined yet.*